DavidMacT/ARTop/README.md

 ```

 `Region number` corresponds to the SHARP number of the active region and not the NOAA number.
+If you only know the NOAA number for a region and not the SHARP number, you can use the script `noaa_sharp.py` to find the SHARP number.

 `Download data` is a binary variable.
 Setting this to `false` (not in uppercase) means that, if you have already downloaded the magnetogram, you can run the code without having to download them again.